 The Children's Trust is a charity for children with brain injury and neurodisability.
-We work with children and young people from across the UK, both from our specialist centre in Tadworth, Surrey and in communities around the country.
+We work with children and young people from across the UK, both from our specialist centre in Tadworth, Surrey and in the community.

 The houses are set in 24 acres of grounds, along with The Children's Trust School.
-This is a rural location with travel links via the M25 and a local train and bus service.
+This is a rural location within the Borough of Reigate and Banstead, with travel links via the M25 and a local train and bus service.
 Public transport is augmented by the use of a fleet of vehicles and accommodation is available on site for families to stay.